 I’m not sure if Jeff has seen Rob’s post on wiring from yesterday, but anyway, can anyone help Jeff?
 Please do leave a comment below if you can.

 That’s all for today folks.

 Please do keep ’em coming.

-Don’t forget the Beginner’s Guide is here if you want to get going on your layout today.
+And don’t forget, the Beginner’s Guide is here if you want to stop dreaming and start doing.